SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 With this configuration, your application uses the `DefaultExpressServerLogger` and provides request context for every logged message during server-side rendering.

-## Enabling Contextual Logs in Error Handling
+## Enabling Standardized Logs in Error Handling

 By default, Angular uses its own [`ErrorHandler`](https://angular.io/api/core/ErrorHandler) to handle errors that occur during server-side rendering.
 However, this only prints errors to the console with a lack of context, and creates multiline messages that are not parsed correctly by monitoring tools.
 To improve logging of errors, you have to import the Spartacus `ErrorHandlingModule.forRoot()` in `spartacus.module.ts`, as shown in the following example: